daattali/beautiful-jekyll/README.md

 If you want to use this theme to host a website that will be available at `https://YOURUSERNAME.github.io`, then you do not need to read this section.
 That is called a User Page, you can only have one User Page in your GitHub account, and it is what you get by default when forking this project.

 If you want to use this theme to create a website for a particular repository, it will be available at `https://YOURUSERNAME.github.io/REPONAME`, and that is called a [Project Page](https://help.github.com/articles/user-organization-and-project-pages/).
 You can have a Project Page for each repository you have on GitHub.

-There are two important things to note when creating a project page:
+There are two important point to note, assuming your project website will be served under `gh-pages` branch (check [Github Page official documentation](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages) for usable source):

-1. In the configuration file (`_config.yml`), you should set `baseurl` to be `/projectname` instead of `""`.
-2. Project Pages are served from a branch named `gh-pages`, and you should be generating all the website content on that branch.
-When you fork Beautiful Jekyll, you'll already have a `gh-pages` branch but you should delete it and generate it again from the `master` branch.
-The reason is that the `gh-pages` branch in its current form does not have the updated code of Beautiful Jekyll, so you need to create that branch from the `master` branch (which is where all my new features and work go into).
+1. When copying files from this repository, **only copy from `master` branch** of this theme, which is where all my new features and work go into.
+After copying stuff to `gh-pages` branch under your project...

+2. Adjust all configurations and templates according to your taste, but in particular, there is no need to set `url` and `baseurl` inside `_config.yml`.
+Github will fill in the variables for you.
+Just push the changes and enjoy!

 ## Showcased users (success stories!)